Skip to main content

 Streaming begins

 All output is captured and streamed to connected clients via WebSocket.
-Logs are persisted to the database.
+Logs are persisted to the database for session replay.

 Agent completes